ABOUT US

 Our Board always welcomes comments and feedback from our valued Members.
 If you would like to contact one of our Board Members click here.

 Being a cooperative, our members are the owners.
-The members, through their elected Board of Directors, ensure they are receiving the absolute best value for their membership.
+The members, through their elected Board of Trustees, ensure they are receiving the absolute best value for their membership.

-The Board of Directors’ key purpose is to ensure the company’s prosperity by collectively overseeing the company’s affairs, while meeting the appropriate interests of the membership.
-The Board of Directors must deal with the challenges and issues relating to the continual change of regulations.
-Board members are required to attend continuing education seminars and are expected to attend regional and national meetings to keep informed on the industry.
+The Board of Trustees’ key purpose is to ensure the company’s prosperity by collectively overseeing the company’s affairs, while meeting the appropriate interests of the membership.
+The Board of Trustees must deal with the challenges and issues relating to the continual change of regulations.
+Board Trustees are required to attend continuing education seminars and are expected to attend regional and national meetings to keep informed on the industry.

-Director Board meetings may be conducted monthly and additional quarterly joint board meetings with Hill County Electric Board of Trustee are also held.
+Trustee Board meetings may be conducted monthly and additional quarterly joint board meetings with the Triangle Telephone Cooperative Board of Trustees are also held.
 In fact, board members spend approximately 40 days a year conducting board duties.

 The key tasks that the board focuses on are: